Life insurance for new parents

 Why life insurance is important for new parents

-The grim reality is that every 22 minutes in the UK, a parent dies, leaving dependent children, according to the Childhood Bereavement Network.
-In other words, 111 children lose their mother or father every day.
+But the grim reality is that every 20 minutes in the UK, a parent dies, leaving dependent children, according to the Childhood Bereavement Network.
+This means on average, 127 children lose their mother or father every day.

-Let’s face it, bringing up a child to the age of 18 can cost a lot of money.
-Depending on what statistics you read, you could be looking at well over the £100,000 mark.
+Bringing up a child to the age of 18 can cost a lot of money.
+Depending on what statistics you read and what is and isn’t included, you could be looking at well over the £150,000 mark.

 A lot will depend on your financial situation.
 Think about:

-• Educational costs – even if you’re not thinking about private education, there could be school uniforms, school trips, extra-curricular activities and maybe uni fees further down the line to consider.
+• Educational costs – even if you’re not thinking about private education, there could be school uniforms, school trips, extra-curricular activities and maybe university or college fees further down the line to consider.

-To give you a rough idea, it’s often recommended that the target life-insurance pay-out should be at least 10 times your annual salary.
+To give you a rough idea of how much you might need in total, it’s often recommended that the target life-insurance pay-out should be at least 10 times your annual salary.

 If your outgoings can be covered, and you’d prefer to leave a lump sum for your child to access when they’re older, you might want to consider setting up your life insurance in trust.

-What’s the best life insurance policy for parents?
+What’s the best life insurance policy for new parents?

 This is a fixed policy for a set period of time – the ’term’.
 You choose the pay-out amount and the length of the policy term.
 Your family will get a lump sum for exactly the same amount, whether it’s paid out at the beginning or towards the end of the policy term.